jaegertracing/documentation/content/docs/next-release/deployment.md

   --reporter.grpc.host-port=jaeger-collector.jaeger-infra.svc:14250
 ```

-Or use `--reporter.tchannel.host-port=jaeger-collector.jaeger-infra.svc:14267` to use
-legacy tchannel reporter.

 When using gRPC, you have several options for load balancing and name resolution:

 * Single connection and no load balancing.
 This is the default if you specify a single `host:port`. (example: `--reporter.grpc.host-port=jaeger-collector.jaeger-infra.svc:14250`)